yury-fedotov/utilsx/docs/collections.md

     raise ValueError("Sensor values are unstable")
 ```

-Use UtilsX to express that logic clearly and directly:
+Use UtilsX to express that logic nicer:

 ``` py title="with_utilsx.py" hl_lines="1 6"
 from utilsx import is_collection_of_equal_elements